-A person engages in a continuing criminal enterprise is if he (1) commits a felony violation of the Controlled Substances Act; and (2) such violation is part of a continuing series of violations of that Act which were undertaken by such person in concert with five or more persons with respect to whom he occupies a position of organizer, or a supervisory position or any other position of management and from that continuing series of violations the person obtains substantial income or resources.
-Counts three and four allege that the person who engaged in the continuing criminal enterprise was (defandant).
-The term "continuing series of violations" means at least three violations of the Controlled Substances Act as charged in the 13 subparagraphs of paragraph 3 of the portion of counts three and four of the indictment entitled "The Continuing Criminal Enterprise."
+Fourth: That the defendant undertook such violations in concert with five or

+The term "continuing series of violations" means at least three violations of the Controlled Substances Act as charged in the 27 subparagraphs of paragraph 3 of Count Three of the indictment.
 These violations must be connected together as a series of related or ongoing activities as distinguished from isolated and disconnected acts.
 You must unanimously agree on which of these underlying violations has been proven.
-The government is not required to prove each and every of the 13 violations alleged in the indictment, but must prove at least three such violations.
+The Government is not required to prove each and every of the 27 violations alleged in the Indictment, but must prove at least three such violations.